AkibMohtasim/motoscape/README.md

 #### *for testing purpose, I have added an admin with the email admin@admin.com, the password is 123456*

 ### The purchase, book a test ride and learning program details will be added in the future.

+### some of the Admin components are not responsive.
+It was done deliberately, because an admin should have access to many properties of a data and he should modify the data from a computer, not a mobile device.